mahib1/DataBase/README.md

 make
 ```
 3. This will compile the source files and generate the executable `dbview` in the `bin` directory.
+4. This will also create an example database for showcasing the usage.

 ### Cleaning Up